gonnavis/co-share/examples/content/lockable.md

-**for demonstration purposes the lock request has a delay of 1 second**
+**For demonstration purposes, the lock request has a delay of one second.**

 # Lockable Example Source Code